-As designers, we aim to create impactful, valuable experiences by understanding our users.
+As designers, we aim to create impactful, valuable user experiences by understanding our users.
 We adhere to heuristics and principles that prioritize usability and efficiency, and we try to elicit joy and delight through micro-interactions and cute animations.
 The context in which users interact with technology is evolving though, and our priorities and methods need to evolve as well.

 What can we do to create better products and experiences?